-As well as nurses and doctors, your care team might also include an audiologist, dietitian, laboratory technician(s), respiratory therapist, and social worker.
+As well as nurses and doctors, your care team might also include an occupational therapist, social worker, dietitian, physiotherapist, audiologist, child life specialist, and pharmacist.
+Once at home, a public health nurse checks on you and your baby.

 Your baby's doctor is not always in the hospital.
 The doctor comes in at least 1 time each day to check on your baby.
-The doctor is always available to connect with your baby's nurse.
+The best time to talk to your baby's doctor in person or by phone is from 8:00 a.m. to 10:00 a.m.